Workerbee2/aws-bootcamp-cruddur-2023/journal/week2.md

 trace.set_tracer_provider(provider)
 tracer = trace.get_tracer(__name__)
 ```

-- To initialize automatic instrumentation with Flask
+- To initialize automatic instrumentation with Flask:
 ```
 FlaskInstrumentor().instrument_app(app)
 RequestsInstrumentor().instrument()
 ```

-- Move into the front-end folder
+- Move into the front-end folder then run npm install
 ```
 cd ../frontend-react-js/
 npm install
 ```

 - To ensure that the ports are always open when we run Docker-compose up, copy the following code and paste into the ```.gotpod.yml``` file:
 ```
 ports: